setsuwww/ISSM-Virspeed/README.md

 ---

-Open app-server port at
+Open app-server

-Open B-fast/prisma/seed.js to see the accounts listed when running **npm run prisma:seed**
+Open Virspeed/prisma/seed.js to see the accounts listed when running **npm run prisma:seed** Open Virspeed/prisma/seedAttendance.js to see the attendance-demo when running **npm run prisma:att-seed**

 # Thankyou